yudiz-ritikapatel/CouponUsageReport/README.md

 php bin/magento c:c
 ```

-With these steps completed, you'll be ready to utilize the Yudiz OrderNotification Extension.
+With these steps completed, you'll be ready to utilize the Yudiz Yudiz Coupon Usage Report Extension.

 ### 2. Download Directly